dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 So here goes: why do we do TDD?

 I think TDD is just a _framework_.
-It's a set of tools, rules and conventions, you can use to write better tests and better production code.
+It's a set of tools, rules and conventions you can use to write better tests and better production code.

 But what are "good tests" and "good production code"?

 * Good tests are tests that read like a well-written specification.
-When they fail, give you a lot of details and clues about the location of the bug in your production code.
+When they fail, they give you a lot of details and clues about the location of the bug in your production code.

-* Good production code is code that is easy to read.
-It's not your first draft.
+* Good production code is code that is easy to read and is *not your first draft*.
   As a software writer, it's the result of many iterations so that your fellow team mates can read and modify it with confidence.
 It's code that is easy to *change*.